Duplicate content is multiple pages containing the same or very similar text. Duplicates exist in two forms:

-Duplicate content is two or more pages containing the same or very similar text.
-Duplicate content splits link authority and thus diminishes a page’s ability to rank in organic search results.
+Both cases split link authority and thus diminish a page’s ability to rank in organic search results.

 Say a website has two identical pages, each with 10 external, inbound links.
 That site could have harnessed the strength of 20 links to boost the ranking of a single page.
 Instead, the site has two pages with 10 links.
 Neither would rank as highly.